siuusunn/ga-project-1-snake-game/README.md

 #### Game Board

 The original idea was to use simple shapes to recreate a phone, but I decided to use an actual image of an old Nokia 8210 as it was my inspiration.
-The game board `grid` is positioned on the phone screen with transparent border to mimick the original snake game.
+The game board `grid` is positioned on the phone screen with transparent border to mimic the original snake game.

 #### Snake and Apple

-Using sketch.io, I drew the images for the snake and the apple and exported them in `png` format, to mimick the pixelated elements in the original game.
+I used Sketch.io to draw the images for the snake and the apple and exported them in `png` format, to mimic the pixelated elements in the original game.

 ![Snake Image](./assets/images/Snake-pixel.png) ![Apple Image](./assets/images/apple.png)